ratabora/RealTimeSearchAndAnalytics/01-lucene-basics/README.md

 #### LuceneIndexWriterAndQuery

 This is the only class in this project, and it contains the code to index and query data through Lucene.
+Read through the comments in the code to further understand what it is doing.

 Run the Exercise
 -------